1. Help Center

 What kind of lodging data will I see?

 Zartico provides direct booking insights into hotel and short term vacation rental (STVR), according to the availability of data for your destination.
-Destinations that have direct STVR data (provided by local property managers) will see two sets of charts for each insight within the module — one for hotel and one for STVR.
-Destinations without direct STVR data will see on set of charts displaying hotel data only.
+Destinations that have direct STVR data (provided by local property managers) will see two sets of charts for each insight within the module — one for hotel and one for STVR — and your module will be named Lodging Premium — STVR.
+Destinations without direct STVR data will see charts displaying hotel data only and the module will be named Lodging Premium - Hotel.

 Key terms used in this module: